Tour de Romandie 2026: Route

 Stage-by-stage breakdown of the 2026 Tour de Romandie

-Tour de Romandie opens with a prologue in Villars-sur-Glâne.
-For the first 2 kilometres, the road trends very slightly downhill before a flat section leads into a false-flat rise to the finish.
+The Tour de Romandie opens with a prologue in Villars-sur-Glâne.
+The course is slightly undulating until a 800-metre climb 6.9% opens the last 1.5 kilometres.
 There are no sharp bends, so speeds should be high.

 On day two, the riders face a circuit race around Martigny.
-The peloton completes several laps, climbing La Rasse three times — 2.5 kilometres at 8%.
-The decisive point comes on the final circuit with the climb to Ovronnaz: 8.9 kilometres at 9.8%.
+The peloton completes three laps, tackling a sharp climb each time.
+The decisive point comes on the final circuit though, with the climb to Ovronnaz offering 8.9 kilometres at 9.8%.
 A descent leads then into a flat run to the finish.

 The final stage is reminiscent of Liège–Bastogne–Liège, but with a finish on a 14.3-kilometre climb averaging 5.9%.
 From the start in Lucens, the road immediately rises, and that sets the tone for the rest of the day: up, down, up, down, up, down.
 After passing through Montreux, there is a 15-kilometre flat section to Aigle before the final climb to Leysin begins.